Steven K. Knapp

 Patents

-Steve has twelve patents issued to date, with other filings in progress at the U.S. Patent and Trademark Office
+Steve has 14 patents issued to date, with other filings in progress at the U.S. Patent and Trademark Office.

 - US Patent #5422833: Method and System for Propagating Data Type for Circuit Design from a High Level Block Diagram